-- Additionally, sampling sites are reported as supplementary material in Table S1. - 130 2.2.
+2.2.
 Retrieval and curation of empirical ecotoxicological data

-131 Chronic experimental data were obtained from the US EPA ECOTOXicology Knowledgebase 132 (ECOTOX) version "ecotox\ascii\09\15\2022" (Olker et al., 2022) for all the targeted chemicals.
-133 Only data for freshwater organisms and only for chronic exposures were retained.
-The data were 134 furthermore curated by excluding records that lacked values for exposure durations, measurement 135 endpoints, appropriate units, or a reference for the data source, as well as limit values, were excluded.
+Chronic experimental data were obtained from the US EPA ECO-TOXicology Knowledgebase (ECOTOX) version "ecotox_ascii_09_15_2022" (Olker et al., 2022) for all the targeted chemicals.

-136 To ensure uniformity, effect concentrations were normalised to $\mu$ mol/L. Chronic effect data were identified in accordance with Australian and New Zealand guidelines (Warne et al., 2018), with 137 exposure durations of at least 1, 14, and 21 days for algae, macroinvertebrates, and fish, respectively.
-138 All remaining data were recalculated to chronic EC10-equivalents, using the extrapolation factors from 139 (Warne et al., 2018).
-LC/IC/EC50 values, LOECs and MATC values were divided by 5, 2.5, and 2, 140 respectively.
-An in-house dataset was used to assign a taxonomic group (i.e., algae, macroinvertebrates, 141 142 and fish) to each species group based on the reported phyla in ECOTOX and all other data were discarded.
+Only data for freshwater organisms and only for chronic exposures were retained.
+The data were curated by excluding records that lacked values for exposure durations, measurement endpoints, appropriate units, or a reference for the data source, as well as limit values.
+To ensure uniformity, effect concentrations were normalised to μmol/L. Chronic effect data were identified in accordance with Australian and New Zealand guidelines (Warne et al., 2018), with exposure durations of at least 1, 14, and 21 days for algae, macroinvertebrates, and fish, respectively and endpoint ecologically relevant, including lethality, immobilisation, growth, development, population growth, and reproduction.
+All remaining data were recalculated to chronic EC10-equivalents, using the extrapolation factors from (Warne et al., 2018).
+Lethal Concentration (LC), Inhibitory Concentration (IC), Effect Concentration causing 50 % effect (EC50) values were divided by 5; Lowest Observed Effect Concentration (LOECs) were divided by 2.5; and Maximum Acceptable Toxicant Concentration (MATC) values were divided by 2.
+An in-house dataset was used to assign a taxonomic group (i.e., algae, macroinvertebrates, and fish) to each species group based on the reported phyla in ECOTOX and all other data were discarded.
 For each taxonomic group, the geometric mean was calculated for each chemical.
-The 143 144 geometric mean was chosen over the arithmetic mean as it is considered more resistant to the impact of 145 outliers and more suitable for skewed datasets (Leith et al., 2010).
+The geometric mean was chosen over the arithmetic mean as it is considered more resistant to the impact of outliers and more suitable for skewed datasets (Leith et al., 2010).

-146 2.3.
+2.3.
 Quantitative Structure Activity Relationships (QSARs)

-Limiting the assessment to those chemicals for which chronic experimental data are available results in 147 148 an underestimation of the mixture risk.
-Various academic researchers as well as regulatory authorities 149 such as the European Chemicals Agency (ECHA) and the US EPA encourage the use of quantitative structure-activity relationships (QSARs) in order to estimate ecotoxicological properties in silico.
-150 QSARs were employed to predict the chronic toxicity for algae, macroinvertebrates and fish, for all 151 152 chemicals detected at least once.
-Two QSAR platforms, the VEGA HUB (version 1.1.5 48, (Benfenati et al., 2013)) and the Ecological Structure Activity Relationships (ECOSAR) Class Program (version 153 2.2) were utilised for this purpose.
-Chemicals were identified via their CAS numbers, and the 154 corresponding SMILES (Simplified molecular-input line-entry system) were then used as a chemical 155 156 identifier for the QSAR calculations.
-If multiple predictions were provided by the software, its 157 geometric mean was used for the mixture risk assessment.
-The predicted toxicities were transformed to 158 $\mu$ mol/L.
+Limiting the assessment to those chemicals for which chronic experimental data are available results in an underestimation of the mixture risk.
+Various academic researchers as well as regulatory authorities such as the European Chemicals Agency (ECHA) and the US EPA encourage the use of quantitative structure-activity relationships (QSARs) in order to estimate in silico ecotoxicological properties.
+QSARs were employed to predict the chronic toxicity for algae, macroinvertebrates and fish, for all chemicals detected at least once.
+Two QSAR platforms, the VEGA HUB (version 1.1.5 48, (Benfenati et al., 2013)) and the Ecological Structure Activity Relationships (ECOSAR) Class Program (version 2.2) were utilised for this purpose.
+QSAR predictions were retrieved from an online QSAR dataset and quality assurance/quality control (QA/QC) and filtering criteria are described in Svedberg et al. (2023).
+Chemicals were identified via their CAS numbers, and the corresponding SMILES (Simplified molecular-input line-entry system) were retrieved from PubChem and/or Webchem and then used as a chemical identifier for the QSAR calculations.
+If multiple predictions were provided by the software, its geometric mean was used for the mixture risk assessment.
+The predicted toxicities were transformed to μmol/L and recalculated to chronic EC10-equivalents, using the extrapolation factors from (Warne et al., 2018).